A Tale of Risk and Calculus on the Front Lines of the Disrupted Global Economy

 How Carbon Is Changing the Cost of Everything

-These are the potent stories behind the headlines.
-For almost two decades, global climate talks have focused on how to make polluters pay for the carbon they emit and yet, as Carbon Shock reveals, it remains an unfolding financial mystery: What are the costs?
-Who will pay for them?
+As the world moves toward making more and more polluters pay to emit carbon, a financial mystery unfolds: What are the costs?
+Who has the responsibility to pay for them?
 Who do you pay?
 How do you pay?
 And what are the potential impacts?